 Hestenes [8] proposed a Zitterbewegung interpretation of quantum mechanics.
 He suggested that the spinning motion of a particle on the spin plane is crucial in understanding quantum mechanics.
 He worked with the Dirac equation but this equation is physically too restrictive and something in the Gordon-Klein equation is lost because of the questionable mathematical procedure used to derive it from the Gordon-Klein equation (see the forthcoming paper for more details).
 Hestenes' work encouraged others such as Salesi, Esposito and Recami to study the spinning motion of particles ([3, 4, 5]).
 However, their studies invariably adopted a deterministic framework but they did obtain one deterministic surfing velocity component which is in addition to the usual deterministic translational velocity identified in pilot wave theory.
-This paper and the previous two papers ([1,2]) adopt the non-deterministic framework and investigate two possible surfing velocity components on the S surface.
-The Schrödinger equation (for the non-relativistic case) and the Gordon-Klein equation (for the relativistic case) in themselves cannot incorporate spin.
-However, these equations with the two prescribed surfing velocity components on the S surface constitute a sufficient number of constraints to set the angular momentum of a particle, yet maintaining a true degree of non-determinacy.
-These two equations with the two surfing velocity components form the two models used in this paper for studying the cylindrical mode, the spherical mode and the intermediate mode of motion.
-These are subsequently employed to study diffraction in the one-slit experiment and the two-slit experiment, measurement, spin, rest/effective mass, energy, photons, non-determinacy and the Heisenberg Uncertainty Principle.
+This paper and the previous two papers ([1,2]) adopt the non-deterministic framework and investigate two, rather than one, possible surfing velocity components on the S surface, on top of the translational velocity component.
+Einstein proposed that an open quantum system as described by the Schrödinger equation ought to be closed by adding more equations or constraints.
+His idea of additional constraints or equations is echoed in this paper by the two theoretical surfing velocity components on top of the translational velocity components on top of the translational velocity components on top of the translational velocity components on the surfing by the two theoretical surfing velocity components on top of the translational velocity components (translational and surfing) do not yield a deterministic closed system as Einstein hoped, since one of the surfing velocity components, y_3 , is still non-deterministic even though it has to satisfy the overall statistical constraint imposed by Born's rule.
+This overall statistical or budgetary constraint allows non-determinacy in y_3 since there are many different ways of satisfying this constraint, just as there are many different ways of spending the money in one's limited budget coming from one's restricted salary.
+Because of the non-determinacy in y_3 , the theoretical models adopted in this paper for the non-relativistic case and the relativistic case are fundamentally different from Einstein's picture of a closed deterministic quantum system.
+The choices of the forms of the two theoretical surfing velocity components and the translational velocity component ought to be consistent with observations in our universe if they are to have any validity, even though hypotheticall universes whose properties and phenomena will be vastly different from those of our universe, with many of these universes being chaotic and not life sustaining.
+The theoretical choices of the particular forms of the three velocity components, as adopted in this paper for modelling our universe, will have to be vindicated by their consistencies with phenomena observed in our universe for them to be treated as credible and reliable.
+This paper therefore investigates whether such consistencies with observations indeed exist and does so with respect to a number of observed phenomena.